happybeing/p2p-git-portal-wasi/CONTRIBUTING.md

 ```

 ### Avoid Unsafe Code
-Unsafe Rust is only allowed where necessary so include `#![forbid(unsafe_code)]` at the top of each Rust source file, and only override this where writing unsafe code is *justified by an explanation* in code comments.
+Unsafe Rust is only allowed where necessary and in general *should be justified by an explanation* in code comments.
 ### Rust Error Handling
 There are three things to remember when returning an error from a Rust function: